ryonakano/louper/README.md

     ninja install
     com.github.ryonakano.louper

-You can use the option `--no-close-on-unfocus` (or its abbreviation, `-n`), which is intended to be used to prevent the app window from closing automatically on unfocused while debugging or testing:
+You can also use the following command line options for debugging:

-    com.github.ryonakano.louper --no-close-on-unfocus
+    -k, --keep-open            Keep the app window open when unfocused -t, --text=TEXT            The text to zoom in; the clipboard is used if none specified

 ## Contributing